Learning Disabilities and Online College

 Assistive Technology

 While traditional college comes with a certain degree of in-person accountability and support, online college can be more hands-off, leaving you feeling adrift.
-Guidance from assistive technologies help fill that gap, especially if you have a learning disability that makes online study more challenging.
+Guidance from assistive technologies helps fill that gap, especially if you have a learning disability that makes online study more challenging.

 Math Assistance